xavier2933/DMU-final/README.md

 ### Solvers

 This is where the solvers live.
 The one for our project is `dec_pi_packet_solver.jl`.
 The others are for the other problems, or earlier iterations of this solver.

+### dec_pomdp_env
+Julia environment for this project.
+Probably not best practice to commit this, but I think it makes it easier to run?

+### prev

+Initial work for MDP.

 ### src